 Not only does it start strong – it is strong.
 And because it is so strong, it lasts.

 That means you probably won’t replace it until you’re renovating or remodeling again.
 Remember the Great Wall of China?
 The best products for the environment are ones that have long lives.
 MagPanel lasts as long as you want.

-And when it comes to end of life or scrap disposal, you can even grind it up and add it to your gardens.
+And when it comes to the end of life or scrap disposal, you can even grind it up and add it to your gardens.
 It’s true.
-If you’ve ever added Epson Salts to your roses, tomatoes, peppers, or other garden plants you’ve been enriching your soil and feeding your plants with magnesium.
-Yup, the same magnesium that’s used to make MagPanel is the same magnesium that’s used to make Epsom Salts.
-The MagPanel life cycle starts from the Earth and it returns to the Earth when it’s done.
+If you’ve ever added Epson Salts to your roses, tomatoes, peppers, or other garden plants, you’ve been enriching your soil and feeding your plants with magnesium.
+Yup, the same magnesium used to make MagPanel is the same magnesium used to make Epsom Salts.
+The MagPanel life cycle starts from the Earth, and it returns to the Earth when it’s done.

 Contractors, you don’t need to pay hauling and disposal fees for leftover building materials.
 As food grade waste, it goes legally and safely into the trash stream.

 Why Builders Love MagPanel

 Builders love magnesium oxide panels.
 Let us count the ways.
 MagPanel is:

 - Moisture resistant – doesn’t warp or swell.